 Six stages of dental implant surgery

 You will undergo a full dental examination to ensure you are a good candidate for dental implant surgery.
-A panoramic dental X-ray will be taken so your oral surgeon thoroughly checks the condition teeth, gums, and jaw.
-This allows him to see where the implant will be anchored and if pretreatment surgery might be required.
+A panoramic dental X-ray will be taken so your dentist thoroughly checks the condition of your teeth, gums, and jaw.
+This allows him/her to see where the implant will be anchored and if pretreatment surgery might be required.
 If you have sufficient jawbone density and healthy gums, pretreatment such as bone grafting is no longer required.
 Also, your dentist takes a 3D image and dental impression of your teeth and jaw.

 Your dental surgeon also gathers your medical records and history so you will be cleared of any complications after the surgery.
 Inform him if you’re currently taking prescriptions for your health condition.
 This way, he will know if you might need medication before the surgery.